Reserved track: Description

-Unlike street running track embedded in streets and roads, reserved track does not need to take into account the transit of other wheeled vehicles, pedestrians, bicyclists or horses.
-It is the cheapest form of tram track to install (not counting land acquisition costs), and usually is constructed like railway track with conventional sleepers (railroad ties).
+Unlike a street running track embedded in streets and roads, a reserved track does not need to accommodate the transit of other wheeled vehicles, pedestrians, bicyclists, or horses.
+It is the cheapest form of tram track to install (not counting land acquisition costs) and is usually constructed like a railway track with conventional sleepers (railroad ties).

-Many modern tramway/light rail systems operate over reserved track formerly forming part of a heavy-rail network, e.g. Manchester, London and Nottingham (UK) and Sydney, Melbourne, and Adelaide in Australia.
+Many modern tramway/light-rail systems operate on reserved track that was formerly part of a heavy-rail network.
+Some examples of these are: in Manchester, London, Nottingham (UK), Sydney, Melbourne, and Adelaide (Australia).

-Tram transport track can be either reserved track or street running type.
+Tram transport tracks can be either reserved or street-running.

 Semi-reserved track

-An intermediate form, whereby tramlines are laid in the middle of a road, and segregated from other road users either by being raised approximately 10 centimetres above street level, and/or with small studs, or simply by a painted white line.
-This space is normally for trams only, or for trams, buses, taxis and emergency vehicles.
-However ordinary traffic may cross into the tram lane to pass parked vehicles.
+An intermediate form, whereby tramlines are laid in the middle of a road, and segregated from other road users either by being raised approximately 10 centimeters above street level, and/or with small studs, or simply by a painted white line.
+This space is normally for trams only, or for trams, buses, taxis, and emergency vehicles.
+However, ordinary traffic may cross into the tram lane to pass parked vehicles.
 In Belgium this is known as a bijzondere overrijdbare bedding or site spécial franchissable.
-The tram lane may be roughened by paving it with cobbles as an additional deterrent to use by rubber-tyred vehicles.
+The tram lane may be roughened by paving it with cobbles as an additional deterrent to use by rubber-tired vehicles.